 - Life Span: 10 to 12 years

-The Labrador Retriever, also Labrador, is a type of retriever-gun dog.
-The Labrador is one of the most popular breeds of dog in the United Kingdom and the United States.
-The modern Labrador’s ancestors originated on the island of Newfoundland, now part of the province of Newfoundland and Labrador, Canada.
-The Labrador Retriever was bred to be both a friendly companion and a useful working dog breed.
+The Labrador Retriever, also Labrador, is a type of retriever gun dog.
+The Labrador is one of the most popular dogs in the United Kingdom and the United States.
+The modern Labrador’s ancestors originated on Newfoundland’s island, now part of the province of Newfoundland and Labrador, Canada.
+The Labrador Retriever was bred to be both a friendly companion and a good working dog breed.

 - Origin: Newfoundland

 - Height: Male: 57 to 62 cm, Female: 55 to 60 cm